rivea0/blog/_posts/2022-03-09-lexical-environment-and-closures-in-javascript.md

 We can think of the Lexical Environment as an object that every function, even the whole script itself, has.
 It not only contains the local variables and their values, but also has a reference to an **outer lexical environment**.

-When you create a global variable, let's say, something like this:
+When you create a variable, let's say, something like this:

 ```js
 let book = 'Harry Potter and the Prisoner of Azkaban';
 ```

 Think of the `book` as a property of the Lexical Environment, with the value `'Harry Potter and the Prisoner of Azkaban'`.
-Since it is inside the global Lexical Environment, the outer reference is `null`.
+Since it is inside the global Lexical Environment now, the outer reference is `null`.
 Maybe another way to think about this is that the global Lexical Environment is the environment of the whole script, and it has not any reference to anything *outer* than itself.

 How the global Lexical Environment behaves is different for variables and declared functions.
 Let's try to understand what we mean by that.